-The certificate contains your name, the type of award (certificate, diploma, degree), the subject of study and the classification of the award (if appropriate).
+The certificate, is often referred to as a 'parchment', contains your name, the type of award (certificate, diploma, degree), the subject of study and the classification of the award (if appropriate).

 Collecting your certificate

 Certificates for summer 2017 graduations will be available for collection during the first week in August only.